spatie/laravel-settings/README.md

 }
 ```

-Let's take a look at how to create your own settings DTO.
+Let's take a look at how to create your own settings classes.

 ## Support us